bbatsov/batsov.com/_posts/2012-12-09-from-linux-to-osx-meet-your-new-apps.markdown

 ## Command Line

-Most of the command line applications that you know and love from Linux are available in OSX (by default or installable via homebrew) as well (but might be slightly different since Linux ships with GNU's version of many tools and OSX with BSD's).
-Here's a few notable OSX specific commands:
+Most of the command line applications that you know and love from Linux are available in OS X (by default or installable via homebrew) as well (but might be slightly different since Linux ships with GNU's version of many tools and OS X with BSD's).
+Here's a few notable OS X specific commands:

 * `open` - opens a file or directory in the appropriate desktop application